mehulgohil/go-terra-bot/README.md

 # go-terra-bot

-`go-terra-bot` is a command-line tool that allows you to create cloud resources using OpenAI and Terraform with just one line.
+`go-terra-bot` is a command-line tool that allows you to create basic cloud resources using OpenAI and Terraform with just one line.
 It provides a simple and efficient way to interact with cloud services.

 ## Installation